With taxpayers’ help, Delta posts $652 million profit in 2Q

 Without $1.5 billion in federal pandemic relief and other one-time events, the Atlanta airline would have posted an adjusted loss of $678 million.

-Crowds at the nation’s airports are approaching 2019 levels, but Delta’s revenue remains halved compared with quarters before the pandemic, after excluding sales from its fuel refinery.
+Crowds at the nation’s airports are approaching 2019 levels, but Delta’s operating revenue is still only half its pre-pandemic levels.
 The company expects costs to rise as it rebuilds its operation, including hiring and training employees to handle the growing number of passengers.

 “We still have a long ways to go,” CEO Ed Bastian said in an interview, “but the business is in a much, much better place than it was 90 days ago.
 We posted a solid profit in the month of June, and it augers well for where we’re going this summer.”